 Thomas had two memorable “got hops” moments that I can recall.
 One was winning a jumpball against 7’0″ Bulls center Will Perdue and the other is a tip-dunk on the Chief, 7’0″ Robert Parish.

-Unfortunately, there’s not many Thomas dunks available on YouTube.
-There is a two-hand dunk at the 50 second mark of the following video.
+Unfortunately, there are not many Thomas dunks available on YouTube.
+There is a two-hand dunk at the 50-second mark of the following video.
 After watching it, make sure you watch the rest of the video to be reminded of how sick his overall game was.